 7. Reoccurring Enemies & Familiar Battles

 The Philistines alone are mentioned 217 times in the Bible.
 Even after David killed Goliath and routed the Philistines, he had to fight them many times after that.
-Enemies and battles that seem to resurface over and over again will wear us down over time.
+Enemies and battles that seem to resurface repeatedly will wear us down over time.
 That temptation that you keep beating down only to face it again will cause discouragement.
-But remember, if God delivered you, then He can deliver you now.
+But remember, if God delivered you then, He can deliver you now.